netgen-layouts/layouts-docs/reference/configuration.rst

                 # Block definition name, required
                 name: 'My block'

+                # The full path to block definition icon
+                icon: '/path/to/icon/my_block.svg'

                 # Specifies if the block will be translatable once created
                 translatable: false